elblancoboss/CI346-Semester-2/README.md

 ## Running
-The project should compile and run by simply running `mvn spring-boot:run -X`.
+- The project should compile and run by simply running `mvn spring-boot:run -X`.
+- or to automatically build the project on Eclipse, on run configurations, in "Goals" type "spring-boot:run -X"